jaguililla/awesome-kotlin/README.md

 * [keymapperorg/KeyMapper](https://github.com/keymapperorg/KeyMapper) - An Android app that change what the buttons do on your devices!
 * [etchdroid/etchdroid](https://github.com/etchdroid/etchdroid) - An application to write OS images to USB drives, on Android, no root required.
 * [amir1376/ab-download-manager](https://github.com/amir1376/ab-download-manager) - A Download Manager that speeds up your downloads
+* [FossifyOrg/Gallery](https://github.com/FossifyOrg/Gallery) - Browse your memories without any interruptions with this photo and video gallery
 * [YenalyLiew/Han1meViewer](https://github.com/YenalyLiew/Han1meViewer) - A Hanime1.me Application for Android.
 * [Nain57/Smart-AutoClicker](https://github.com/Nain57/Smart-AutoClicker) - An open-source auto clicker on images for Android
 * [wikimedia/apps-android-wikipedia](https://github.com/wikimedia/apps-android-wikipedia) - 📱The official Wikipedia app for Android!
-* [videolan/vlc-android](https://github.com/videolan/vlc-android) - VLC for Android, Android TV and ChromeOS
 * [Dr-TSNG/Hide-My-Applist](https://github.com/Dr-TSNG/Hide-My-Applist) - An Xposed module to intercept applist detections
 * [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is a powerful app for advanced image manipulation.
 It offers dozens of features, from basic tools like crop and draw to filters, OCR, and a wide range of image processing options
 * [KotatsuApp/Kotatsu](https://github.com/KotatsuApp/Kotatsu) - Manga reader for Android